icedterminal/ffmpeg-installer/README.md

   - From an elevated script `> ffmpeg.msi /qr`

 Installer versioning is in format: MAJOR.MINOR.BUILD.YearMonthDay (EX: 4.4.0.20210101).

+## Alternative Sources
+If you need more frequent updating, please use gyan's git `.7z` archives direct from the website.
+These are nightly builds.
+Gyan also publishes the release build to `winget` and the Chocolately community publishes their own build if you prefer command line installation from the archives.

 ## Hardware Support
 gyan builds are compiled with hardware acceleration enabled.
 Supporting the following libraries: